-Chile is a country of incredible landscape diversity, with the world’s driest desert in the north, the giant South Patagonian Ice Field in the south and much more beauty in between.
+Chile is a country of incredible landscape diversity, with the world’s driest desert in the north, giant ice fields in the south, and so much more beauty in between.
 But how much does a Chile trip cost?
-In this article, we break down our Chile travel costs after our journey through some of the country’s highlights.
+Is Chile expensive?
+In this article, we break down our Chile travel costs after our 23-day journey through some of the country’s highlights.
 Read on below to find out what we spent on transport, food and drink, accommodation, activities and sundries, as well as some tools you can use to help plan your Chile budget and tips for saving money.

 This article contains links to products and services we love, which we may make commission from at no extra cost to you.

 In this article:

 This article breaks down the costs of our Chile trip in late 2017, which was part of a year-long travel career break.
 We recorded everything we spent throughout the journey so we could analyse it and share the information with other travellers.

 We show our costs in US dollars.
 Since the time of our trip, costs have fluctuated a little due to inflation and movement in the currency exchange rates.
 So, while this guide gives a snapshot of the typical costs of travel in Chile, you may need to allow a little more budget, and we recommend keeping an eye on the latest exchange rates at xe.com.

 There are also some helpful tools you can use to help plan your costs in specific regions of Chile, as we explore below.

 We always use Budget Your Trip when planning our travel budgets.
 It’s a handy tool that provides cost estimates for pretty much any location in the world, giving useful breakdowns by different areas of spending.

 Budget Your Trip is particularly useful for countries like Chile where prices vary a lot depending on the region, as you can explore estimated costs for different towns and cities.
 You can begin with the tool below and see estimated costs based budget, mid-range and luxury: